boscore/ibc_contracts/ibc.token/README.md

                      asset       failed_fee,
                      bool        active );
 ```
-This action is used to register acceptable token.
+This action is used to register blockchain native token, which is originally issued on this blockchain.
  - **original_contract** account name of the token contract to be registered.
  - **max_accept** maximum amount of receivable assets.
  - **min_once_transfer** minimum amount of single transfer